kriskbx/ryzentosh/README.md

 ## Bios

 I updated to v3.0 with a Pinnacle Ridge CPU [using this guide](https://download.asrock.com/TSD/Ryzen5000/X570M%20Pro4.pdf).
-Then exchanged the CPU to a 5000 series and upgraded to v3.4.
+Then exchanged the CPU to a 5000 series and upgraded normally to v3.4.

 ## UEFI Settings